Dihexa (N-hexanoic-Tyr-Ile-(6)-aminohexanoic amide)

 • Discolored or damaged capsules

-Dihexa restored spatial learning and memory in Morris water maze tests, increased neuronal cells and synaptophysin expression, reduced neuroinflammation.
+Dihexa restored spatial learning in APP/PS1 Alzheimer's mice, increased neuronal cells and synaptophysin expression, decreased astrocyte/microglia activation, and reduced IL-1B and TNF-a via PI3K/AKT pathway.

 Disclaimer